Crisis Hub

 The Adelaide operated under a COVIDSafe plan agreed between Fijian and Australian Governments.

 Australia also sent four Australian Defence Force C-17A Globemaster aircraft which arrived in Fiji to deliver emergency relief supplies to the Fijian Government.
 The aircraft delivered tents, tarpaulins, water purification tablets and family kits which cater to daily hygiene needs.
-These were sanitised in line with COVIDSafe protocols to ensure they can more immediately reach those in need.
+These were sanitised in line with COVIDSafe protocols to ensure they could more immediately reach those in need.

 Two RAAF P-8A Poseidon aerial assessment missions also provided the Fijian Government with an early picture of the scale of the damage caused by TC Yasa in remote locations.